 The public education during the main enumeration covered three essential issues.
 First, it touched on how to identify an enumerator, and by extension, a census officer.
-Second, the education related to how to receive the field officer, and what households were expected to do whenever a census officer entered their premises.
-Third, the education and sensitisation programmes presented the general categories of questions that would be asked, and who could respond to these questions.
+Second, the education related to how to receive the field officer, and what households were expected to do whenever a census officer/enumerator entered their premises.
+Third, the education and sensitisation programmes presented the general categories of questions that would be asked, and who could respond to the questions that would be asked.